 Focus Factor vs Prevagen: in this comparison, we’ll go through their pros and cons in order to see which one is safer and more effective at improving your memory, mood, and cognitive function among others.

-SUMMARY (UPDATED for 2020): While neither Focus Factor nor Prevagen make it on our top 3 list, Focus Factor is the winner of this particular comparison.
-It has better ingredients than Prevagen.
-Prevagen, on the other hand, only has 2 basic ingredients, one of which doesn’t even work.
-Don’t be fooled though, Focus Factor is far from a perfect supplement in its own right.
-It contains a proprietary blend that prevents us from seeing the amounts of ingredients inside, making it potentially unsafe.
+SUMMARY (UPDATED for 2020): While neither Focus Factor nor Prevagen makes it on our top 3 list, Focus Factor is the winner between the two.
+It has more ingredients that also happen to be better researched.
+Prevagen, on the other hand, only has 2 basic ingredients, one is vitamin D which is underdosed, and the other is Apoaequorin which isn’t proven to do anything!
+Don’t be fooled though, Focus Factor is far from a perfect supplement itself – it contains a proprietary blend that prevents us from seeing the doses of ingredients in it.